Perry County, Tennessee: Transportation and infrastructure

 Transportation infrastructure in Perry County includes one U.S. highway, numerous state highways, and one general aviation airport.
 No railroads or Interstate Highways are present within the county.
 The Alvin C. York Bridge carries U.S. Route 412 over the Tennessee river and is the only crossing of the river in the county.
-Although the western border of the county is a major navigable waterway, only one small landing servicing barges is located in the county, with no major commercial port facilities or marinas.
+Although the western border of the county is a major navigable waterway, commercial activity is limited to small boat docks and two landings servicing timber and gravel barges, with no large harbors or terminals.
 No public transportation systems or commercial scheduled passenger services of any type operate in the county.
 According to a 2015 study, Perry County commuters drove alone to work at the highest rate of any county in Tennessee, reflecting low access to carpooling opportunities or public transportation.

 Poor transportation infrastructure has been a persistent issue in the county.
 One 1874 report noted the challenges to economic development brought on by a lack of rail access, paved roads, and bridges.
 In 1906, the lack of railroad access was again cited in regional newspapers as the limiting factor to economic growth and resource extraction.